 On October 11, 2000, the ITC voted to institute an investigation into our complaint.
 On October 18, 2000, notice of the ITC investigation was published in the Federal Register.
 Smart Link and ESS filed their responses to our complaint and the notice of investigation on November 13, 2000 and October 31, 2000, respectively.
-We have learned that the judge assigned to our case will step down as an administrative law judge effective May 20, 2001.
-Fact and expert discovery have closed and the parties are preparing for the hearing.
-By order of the administrative law judge, the ITC investigation is to be completed by December 18, 2001.
+The judge assigned to our case has stepped down as an administrative law judge effective May 20, 2001.